LucasEnard/formation-template-python/README.md

 ## 9.3.
 Testing

-Double clicking on the process will enable us to activate it.
+Double clicking on the service will enable us to activate it or restart it to save our changes.<br>
+**IMPORTANT**: Note that this step of deactivating it and reactivating it is crucial to save our changes.<br>
 As explained before, nothing more has to be done here since the service will start on his own every 5 seconds.<br>
 If all goes well, showing the visual trace will enable us to see what happened between the process, services and processes. <br>Here, we can see the messages being sent to the process by the service, the messages to the operations by the process, and the operations sending back a response.
 ![ServiceCSVResults](https://user-images.githubusercontent.com/77791586/164474470-c77c4a06-0d8f-4ba9-972c-ce09b20fa54a.png)